Göran Therborn

 Göran Therborn FAcSS (23 September 1941, Kalmar, Sweden) is a professor of sociology at Cambridge University and is amongst the most highly cited contemporary Marxian-influenced sociologists.

+Academic work

 He has published widely in journals such as the New Left Review, and is notable for his writing on topics that fall within the general political and sociological framework of post-Marxism.
 Topics on which he has written extensively include the intersection between the class structure of society and the function of the state apparatus, the formation of ideology within subjects, and the future of the Marxist tradition.
-Therborn was awarded the 2019 Lenin Award.

 Education

 Therborn was born in 1941 into a landowning family.
 He graduated from the gymnasium in Hanseatic Kalmar in 1960.
 He attended Lund University in Sweden, where he received a Fil.
 Dr. in 1974.